Wisconsin Divorce Laws

 • Expenditure essential to accomplish enough training and education to seek apt job

-• The educational level of the partner when the marriage took place and when the action of divorce has started
+• The educational level of the partner when the marriage took place and when the action of divorce began.

 • The distribution of property